motorcyclediary/llm-hands-on-notes/llm-hands-on-chapter2-notes.md

 #### What's the big picture?

-The machine learning models are ultimately mathemamtical models and require numerical representations of data to execute their transforms.
+Machine learning is ultimately about executing mathemamtical models that require numerical representations of data to execute their transforms.

+Where the data is text as in the case of Large Languate Models, that means:

 1. Splitting text into _tokens_ and given these tokens a numerical form is _tokenization_.
 2. Transforming static, scalar numeric representations of into higher dimensional vectors that contain concepts of meaning and similarity is _embedding_.